tarwn/lessthandot-hugo/blogs/content/posts/2018-03-08-launchready-dont-get-distracted-getting-stuff-done.md

   </p>
 </div>

 But to feel a sense of accomplishment from shipping small work, I need small work to work on.
-Which brings me to…
+Which brings me to...

 ### Break the work down into bite-size pieces